 Assigned missions are strategic missions where mission target and basic goals are defined by NASA in a top-down approach.
 Their development and management are tightly controlled and their budget is significantly higher than competed missions.
 Competed missions on the other hand, are initiated by principal investigators responding to open-ended proposal calls.
 Their science goals are defined by the proposal team.
 In both cases a science definition team describes high level science objectives.
 The science definition team works out how the mission can achieve these science goals given a reference trajectory and strawman instrument definitions.
 Science definition team works with simplified spacecraft, instrument, trajectory models to do their analysis.
 At this stage the analysis focuses on estimated cost versus science return for the conceptual mission.
 The final product of this stage is the approval of Project Implementation Plan (PIP).
 Science definition team dissolves after PIP is approved.
 NASA then creates Announcement of Opportunities, to solicit science and engineering teams to create instruments that can achieve the described science objectives in the PIP.
 Through a process of evaluation of competing proposals, instrument teams are selected.

 As the hardware specs and budget gets more solidified, mission designers create a more realistic integrated trajectory before Mission Design Review (MDR).
-Mission planners mission start asking questions of how much data return or how much surface coverage is possible given the integrated trajectory and instrument specs.
+Mission planners start evaluating a mission by asking questions of how much data return or how much surface coverage is possible given the integrated trajectory and instrument specs.
 As trajectory gets realistic more accurate cost estimation can be done more accurately this stage.
 In parallel, instrument teams start their design and formulation which can deviate from the strawman instruments previously described.
 For instance, while the strawman payload was body mounted, the solicited instrument may feature a gimbal.
 This difference and its implications for mission operations have to be analyzed by the mission planners.
 We will discuss the role of mission planners in more detail in the following section.

 A mission goes through several development phases before its in-flight portion, Phase E, begins.
 Although actual Activity Planning and Sequencing takes places during phase E, the software tools that